Restorative practice training, coaching and curriculum resources for primary schools

 Restorative Thinking has developed a curriculum-based ‘toolkit‘ for working with with pupils.
-Shortlisted for a Teach Primary Award in 2018 in the PSHE/Citizenship category, Restorative Thinking: A Restorative Practice Interactive Toolkit Written by Teachers, for Teachers (KS1 & KS2) empowers pupils with key life skills in restorative practice.
+Awarded a Teach Primary Resource Award in 2018 in the PSHE/Citizenship category, Restorative Thinking: A Restorative Practice Interactive Toolkit Written by Teachers, for Teachers (KS1 & KS2) empowers pupils with key life skills in restorative practice.
 Delivered over half a term as part of the PSHE curriculum, the toolkit gives pupils the skills, knowledge and understanding to draw on restorative practice to manage daily challenges and conflicts, strengthen relationships, take responsibility by developing self-talk, empathy and emotional literacy.

 - Six 2-hour sessions, delivered over half a term.

 - A practical toolkit to support teacher delivery of restorative practice with pupils.